DataDog/terraform-provider-datadog/docs/resources/user.md

 ### Optional

 - **access_role** (String, Optional, Deprecated) Role description for user.
 Can be `st` (standard user), `adm` (admin user) or `ro` (read-only user).
 Default is `st`. `access_role` is ignored for new users created with this resource.
-New users have to use the `roles` attribute. **DEPRECATED** This parameter is replaced by `roles` and will be removed from the next Major version.
+New users have to use the `roles` attribute. **Deprecated.** This parameter is replaced by `roles` and will be removed from the next Major version.
 - **disabled** (Boolean, Optional) Whether the user is disabled.
-- **handle** (String, Optional, Deprecated) The user handle, must be a valid email. **DEPRECATED** This parameter is deprecated and will be removed from the next Major version.
+- **handle** (String, Optional, Deprecated) The user handle, must be a valid email. **Deprecated.** This parameter is deprecated and will be removed from the next Major version.
 - **id** (String, Optional) The ID of this resource.
 - **is_admin** (Boolean, Optional, Deprecated) Whether the user is an administrator.
-Warning: the corresponding query parameter is ignored by the Datadog API, thus the argument would always trigger an execution plan. **DEPRECATED** This parameter is replaced by `roles` and will be removed from the next Major version.
+Warning: the corresponding query parameter is ignored by the Datadog API, thus the argument would always trigger an execution plan. **Deprecated.** This parameter is replaced by `roles` and will be removed from the next Major version.
 - **name** (String, Optional) Name for user.
 - **role** (String, Optional, Deprecated) Role description for user.
-Warning: the corresponding query parameter is ignored by the Datadog API, thus the argument would always trigger an execution plan. **DEPRECATED** This parameter was removed from the API and has no effect.
+Warning: the corresponding query parameter is ignored by the Datadog API, thus the argument would always trigger an execution plan. **Deprecated.** This parameter was removed from the API and has no effect.
 - **roles** (Set of String, Optional) A list a role IDs to assign to the user.
 - **send_user_invitation** (Boolean, Optional) Whether an invitation email should be sent when the user is created.